International Committee on Taxonomy of Viruses: Subfamilies

 A subfamily is a group of genera sharing certain common characters.
 The taxon shall be used only when it is needed to solve a complex hierarchical problem.
 A subfamily name must be a single word ending in the suffix -virinae.

 Families

 A family is a group of genera, whether or not these are organized into subfamilies, sharing certain common characters with each other.
 A family name must be a single word ending in the suffix -viridae.

 Orders

 An order is a group of families sharing certain common characters.
 An order name must be a single word ending in the suffix -virales.

 Rules for sub-viral agents

 Rules concerned with the classification of viruses shall also apply to the classification of viroids.
 The formal endings for taxa of viroids are the word viroid for species, the suffix -viroid for genera, the suffix -viroinae for sub-families, should this taxon be needed, and -viroidae for families.
+A similar system is in use for satellites and viriforms, substituting -vir- in normal taxa endings with -satellit- and -viriform-.

 Retrotransposons are considered to be viruses in classification and nomenclature.
-Satellites and prions are not classified as viruses but are assigned an arbitrary classification as seems useful to workers in the particular fields.
+Prions are not classified as viruses but are assigned an arbitrary classification as seems useful to workers in the particular fields.